24 Oct Five new ways to create Excel automations

-So the first two are automations that take place on your desktop.
+So the first two are automation that take place on your desktop.
 The next level focuses on how you can automate the distribution of the Excel data.
-The first level is to share Excel data in a database automatically —the next more advanced level is where you distribute your excel data into a bespoke created web application.
+The first level is to share Excel data in a database automatically —the next more advanced level is where you distribute your excel data into a bespoke-created web application.
 The highest level of Excel sharing from a business perspective is to automate how you include your Excel data into your business systems’ flows.

 Each of the five steps is illustrated with a specific business application.
 We start from the core use of Excel, and here we find Visual Basic.

-Visual Basic, also know as VBA lets you automate tasks within your Excel sheets.
+Visual Basic, also known as VBA, lets you automate tasks within your Excel sheets.
 You do this by creating custom commands that you can include in your Excel toolbar or as a button.
 The most common use cases for VBA are Data Related Tasks., Workbook Tasks., Pivot Table Tasks, and Userforms.

 So Visual basic makes you faster and more efficient if you have a job where you need to repeatedly perform the same kind of data management tasks.